 August 25, 2014: The Jun Group Meeting resumes (4:15-6:00 PM, Every Monday), Brauer Hall 3015.
 Please see our group meeting schedule.
 If you are the first year Ph.D. students and would like to learn the research group, feel free to join the group meeting.

 August 13, 2014: Congratulations!
-Chelsea was chosen as an Early Career Travel Award recipient for a conference on Synchrotron Environmental Science VI, which is being held at Argonne National Laboratory, September 11-12, 2014.
+Chelsea was chosen as an Early Career Travel Award recipient and Haesung was chosen to receive a Travel Award for the conference on Synchrotron Environmental Science VI, which is being held at Argonne National Laboratory, September 11-12, 2014.
 Chelsea will also give an oral presentation of her project!